 We do not provide copies of past papers or any further information beyond what is provided here.

-Scholarships are available to girls entering Tormead at 11+ and Sixth Form and are worth 10% of the termly school fees.
+Scholarships are available to girls entering Tormead at 11+ and are worth 10% of the termly school fees.

 At 11+ we offer Academic, Art, Music and Sports Scholarships.
 There are no separate Academic Scholarship papers or interviews and so everyone sitting the 11+ Entrance Examination is automatically considered for these scholarships.